Amityville House located in Amityville, New York, USA | Addresses – 412 Ocean Ave – MAP

-They were supportive of George and Kathy agreeing something was in the house.
-They believed the ghost was a demon, or conscious energy, to never walk earth as a human.
+They supported George and Kathy.
+Agreed something was in the house.
+Believing the ghost was a demon, evil and conscious energy that was never human.

 Listed by the Warren’s in Feb, 1976…

 - Ed saw shadows –

-They moved along walls inside the cellar.
-Not used to seeing ghosts, that was Lorraine’s ability.
-It shocked him.
 Ed commanded the spirits to leave and felt something lift him off the ground.
 When dropped he left the cellar.